 It is essential to provide appropriate image descriptions in digital publications.
-Without them, people using assistive technologies such as screen readers have no way of knowing what the image is of.
-They will just hear "image", "graphic" or "null", depending on the system.
+Without them, people using assistive technologies such as screen readers are unable to access illustrated content.
+The screen reader announces "image" when it encounters an illustration, but without a description the user has no way of knowing what is in the image.